 Learning should not stop as we get older.

 The U3A provides social and intellectual stimulation for retired and semi-retired people aged 50 years and over.

 Classes are designed to be educational and enjoyable.

 The U3A gives you the opportunity to learn something that you have always intended to learn but have not had the time to pursue.

 What does “University of the Third Age” mean?

 The term “University” is used in the original sense of an association or community of teachers and scholars united in the pursuit of knowledge.
-The “Third Age”, which follows the “First Age” of childhood and formal education and the “Second Age” of working life, is one of active retirement where a wide range of interests are pursued to enhance the self-image and well being of older persons
+The “Third Age” follows the “First Age” of childhood and formal education and the “Second Age” of working life.
+It is the age of active retirement where a wide range of interests are pursued to enhance the self-image and well being of older persons.

 How do I qualify to join the U3A?